 There have been very few well-designed studies of tea tree oil for treating fungal infections, and much of the research that does exist is more than 20 years old.
-But a 2004 review of seven clinical trials concluded that the treatment “holds some promise.”
+But a of seven clinical trials concluded that the treatment “holds some promise.”

 None of the studies specifically looked at tea tree oil for ringworm of the body or scalp, but they did investigate its use for other fungal conditions, like athlete’s foot.

-One randomized controlled trial compared tea tree oil concentrations of 25 percent and 50 percent and an inactive treatment (placebo) in 158 people with athlete’s foot.
+compared tea tree oil concentrations of 25 percent and 50 percent and an inactive treatment (placebo) in 158 people with athlete’s foot.
 Participants applied the solution to their feet twice a day.
 After a month, symptoms improved in around 70 percent of the people who’d used the tea tree oil, compared to less than 40 percent of those in the placebo group.

 Nearly two-thirds of people who’d used the 50 percent tea tree oil solution had complete skin clearing.
 The main side effect was a skin rash, which developed in four people who used the tea tree oil.

-An earlier study compared 10 percent tea tree oil cream with the antifungal cream tolnaftate and a placebo in 104 people with athlete’s foot.
+compared 10 percent tea tree oil cream with the antifungal cream tolnaftate and a placebo in 104 people with athlete’s foot.
 Tea tree oil and tolnaftate both improved symptoms like scaling, itching, and inflammation better than placebo, but none of the treatments cured the condition.

 A more recent study found tea tree oil to be effective in treating other fungal infections like candida.

-A couple of studies have looked at tea tree oil for treating nail fungus (onychomycosis).
-One study that included 60 people compared a combination of the antifungal drug butenafine and tea tree oil with placebo.
+A couple of studies have looked at tea tree oil for treating nail fungus (onychomycosis). that included 60 people compared a combination of the antifungal drug butenafine and tea tree oil with placebo.
 After 4 months, 80 percent of people in the treatment group were cured, compared with 0 percent in the placebo group.